 DMV points differ by state.
-Some states do not have any type of point systems while many do and assess points for most moving violations.
-A conviction for seat belt ticket will be assigned points in some states and is not in other states.
-So since state laws and points schedules vary you will need to contact your state’s Department of Motor Vehicles to find out if a conviction on a seat belt violation will cause points to be placed on your driving record.
+Some states do not have any type of point system, while many do and assess points for most moving violations.
+A conviction for a seat belt ticket will be assigned points in some states and not in other states.
+So since state laws and points schedules vary, you will need to contact your state’s Department of Motor Vehicles to find out if a conviction on a seat belt violation will cause points to be placed on your driving record.

-Florida is another state in which there is not a listing for points for a driver being cited for a seat belt violation however if the ticket was for a child restraint violation ticket then 3 points are assigned.
+Florida is another state in which there is no listing for points for a driver being cited for a seat belt violation however, if the ticket was for a child restraint violation ticket, then 3 points are assigned.

 — Michelle Megna contributed to this story.